 Good news!
 There are tons of ways to you can learn how to make dog food storage of your very own while adding to the décor in your home – keeping your dog food tucked out of sight!
 If your dog food is looking for a newly renovated space, we have rounded up 10 ideas that are simple and attractive.

-The 8 DIY Dog Food Storage Ideas You Can Build Today
+Top 8 DIY Dog Food Storage Ideas

 1. The Owner Builder Network Dog Food Station with Storage by Addicted2diy

 If you want a way to store food out of sight, you can make this side-out storage container with a food bowl.
 Your dog won’t be able to weasel their way into the enclosure, no matter how crafty they may be.
 It gives you more surface space in your kitchen and walkway.
 It also can double as an eating area and leash hook so you can combine all your dog’s daily needs into one space.

 2. In My Own Style Pet Food Storage Containers by In My Own Style

 In My Own Style pet food storage containers can come to life with just an old popcorn tin.
 This is a perfect idea if you have a dog and cat or multiple dogs who have different diets.
 Her original plan was to separate her dog and cat food, but you can use the concept for any pet in the house.